-The BSc (Hons) Computer Applications Development will prepare you to work in a variety of exciting roles developing software and systems.
+This stimulating Computer Applications Development course will prepare you to work in a variety of exciting roles developing both software and systems.
 It has a strong practical element and you will gain expertise in how to develop information systems and manage software projects.
-We’ve worked closely with industry and professional bodies to ensure that what you learn is relevant to what you’ll do when you graduate, and your skills will meet the standards that employers expect.

 Assessment includes examinations, coursework and problem-based exercises taught using real-life scenarios.